adoostparast/CellR/README.md

 CellR can be installed from source after downloading the CellR zip file using: install.packages("CellR_0.1.0.tar.gz").
 Next, it can be loaded using: library('CellR').
 # Arguments
-The general format for calling CellR is:
+The general format for calling CellR to estimate cellular proportions isas follows:
 Output<-Deconvolution(RNA-seq, scRNA-seq, GTEx, Cell-types, Minimum-cells, Minimum-genes, Dimension, Alpha, Maximum_gene_counts, Minimum_gene_counts)

-CellR arguments are explined in detail as follows:
+CellR arguments in Deconvolution function are explined in detail as follows:
 * **Reference scRNA-seq data**
 Reference scRNA-seq data is a tab delimited text file whose rows represent the unique gene symbols and each column represents a cell.
 Note that the upper left most element of the file should be empty.
 CellR receives scRNA-seq file as a non-normalized raw counts matrix.